CTL Faculty Co-Director Job Description and Application Instructions

 Though not required, the following characteristics are also helpful for this position:

-- Prior experience with faculty development
+- Prior experience with faculty development or the CTL

 - Knowledge of current research, trends, and thinking on anti-racism, diversity and inclusion, particularly in higher-education settings

 - Knowledge of current research, trends and thinking in higher education teaching and learning

 - Prior experience with program assessment and evaluation